Lexical resources for log data analysis

 The analysis of log data plays a crucial role during development and maintenance of dialogue solutions; it may reveal strengths and weaknesses of the existing solution and give indications of improvements.
 Apart from dialogue design, log data analysis may also be used to reveal customer preferences for certain products as well as customer satisfaction statistics.

-The Lexical Resources of the Teneo NLU Ontology and Semantic Network can be used to assist log data analysis by offering the same advantages for condition building: they provide a high natural language coverage, enhance the readability and consistency of log data queries and facilitate their maintenance.
+The Lexical Resources of the Teneo NLU Ontology and Semantic Network can be used to assist log data analysis by offering the same advantages for syntax building: they provide a high natural language coverage, enhance the readability and consistency of log data queries and facilitate their maintenance.
 This applies to both pre-built Teneo Lexical Resources that are distributed together with the Teneo Platform and are assigned to the solution and to any lexical resource that has been created in or assigned to the current solution.

 A simple way to perform log data analysis is provided directly within Teneo Studio (Solution tab > Optimization > Log Data) where users can perform queries using the Teneo Query Language (TQL) which has been developed by Artificial Solutions specifically for this task.
 TQL can be used in conjunction with Language Objects from the same or a different solution to customize queries on log data.